Can I join The Order of Saint Joachim?

 No. Many Freemasons feel at home in The Order of Saint Joachim because of its traditions of religious tolerance and charity, but The Order is not Masonic.
 Its founding members in 1755 included Freemasons, Rosicrucians and members of other Enlightenment groups of the 18th Century, and so it naturally shares some of the common and enduring values of that time.

 Was Admiral Horatio Nelson really a member?

 Yes.
-The fact of his being a proud Knight Grand Commander of The Order of Saint Joachim is recorded in Nelson's own words here.
-His breast cross as a member of The Order of Saint Joachim is on permanent display at the National Maritime Museum in Greenwich, UK.
+The fact of his being a proud Knight Grand Commander of The Order of Saint Joachim is recorded in Nelson’s own letters.
+His breast cross as a Knight of The Order of Saint Joachim is on permanent display at the National Maritime Museum in Greenwich, UK.
 His membership is a matter of historical record, which one prominent writer on chivalric orders somehow somehow doubted, leading to people asking this easily answered question.